thuannt-se/nyc-bikeshare-datawarehouse/README.md

 ([https://s3.amazonaws.com/tripdata/index.html](https://s3.amazonaws.com/tripdata/index.html)),
 I combine the trip data with weather data from NOAA to create a **data warehouse** of citi bike 2020 trip data combine with 2020 weather data of New York city.
-User can use this data warehouse to build up a dashboard, create BI report or use this data warehouse as an source of truth database for any kind of data explore to identity user basis
+User can use this data warehouse to build up a dashboard, create BI report or use this data warehouse as a source of truth database for any kind of data explore to identity user basis

-##Technology:
+##Technologies & why I choose them
+- **Airflow 2.0**
-- Airflow 2.0
+  - It's newest Airflow version released on December 2020
+  - It has massive Scheduler performance improvements
+  - Better UI
+  - And more...
+  - Find out more at: https://airflow.apache.org/blog/airflow-two-point-oh-is-here/
+- AWS S3:
+  - Simple but powerful service to store and retrieve large dataset
-- AWS S3
+  - Easy to use and integrate with other AWS service
-- AWS EMR cluster _(heavily used  this project)_
+- AWS EMR cluster _(heavily used  this project)_:
+  - Powerful service provided by Amazon to process and transform large dataset.
+  - Easy to use, debug error.
+  - Already installed Spark package.
 - AWS Redshift cluster
+  - Cloud database service that optimized for SQL.
+  - Very suitable for data warehouse due to its storage capacity and CPU power

-## Data modeling &
+## Data modeling & dictionary
 Data modeling is described as below image.
 ![Entity relation diagram](https://github.com/thuannt-se/nyc-bikeshare-datawarehouse/blob/main/resource/citibike-data-warehouse.jpeg)
 trip_fact entity would have 2 dimensions entity: dim_datetime, dim_station
 weather_fact entity would have 1 dimensions entity: dim_datetime and one-to-many relationship with weather_type

+##Data usage
+Using the final database, we can explore the data and understand user behavior on using bike share service in New York City For example we can answer some questions:
+- How many trips are made by New york people make on monthly and yearly basic?
+- How gender affect on bike share service usage frequently and number of trip made by male and female.
+- How many hours people spent for riding a bike throughout the year?
+- Which month has the highest number of bike trips and lowest bike trips?
+- How weather affect on user behavior?

 ## Data Pipeline & update basis
 The source data can be updated monthly or yearly.
 The data pipeline should not depend on the interval of data.
 The DAG runs through multiple tasks as below image.

 ![Data pipeline](https://github.com/thuannt-se/nyc-bikeshare-datawarehouse/blob/main/resource/dag_pipeline.png)Data pipeline